tbishaw-stat6250/course-questions-wiki/week-05/README.md

 - *Question* (aamiri2-stat6250): When running an INPUT statement, when are dollar signs ($) used and when is it not needed?
 - *Answer* (aamiri2-stat6250): The dollar sign ($) identifies the variable as a character in the columns.
 It is usually used for characters such as name or sex.
 It is not used for age because this is already a numeric value so there is no need for the dollar sign.
 - Question (aguenane-stat6250): When using the INPUT statement to describe the fields of raw data to be read and placed into the SAS data set, what does the dollar sign ($) do?
-- Question (aguenane−stat6250): When using the INPUT statement to describe the fields of raw data to be read and placed into the SAS data set, what does the dollar sign ($) do?
 - Answer (aguenane-stat6250): It identifies the variable type as character.
 - *Question* (ldai4-stat6250): How can we use INPUT statement?
 - *Answer* (ldai4-stat6250): The INPUT statement creates a Variable using the name that we assign to each field.
 There, when we write an INPUT statement, we need to specify the variable names exactly as we want them to appear in the SAS dataset.